tigpss90-coder/525/README.md

 ### Current Limitations

-1. **No Undo/Redo**: Changes are immediate and cannot be reverted
-   - Workaround: Re-import the original HTML file

 2. **Single Selection Only**: Cannot select and move multiple elements at once
    - Workaround: Move elements individually